brain-products/App-BrainAmpSeries/README.md

 ### Sampling Rate

 The sampling rate is in Hz.
 Note that the native sampling rate for BrainAmp amplifiers is 5kHz.
 This means that for lower sampling rates, downsampling at the software (as opposed to hardware or driver) level is necessary.
-To stay consistent with recorder, this app can downsample by a factor of 1, 2, 5, 10, 20, 25. or 50, resulting in an effective sampling rate of 5000, 2500, 1000, 500, 250, 200, or 100Hz respectively.
+To stay consistent with recorder, this app can downsample by a factor of 1, 2, 5, 10, 20, 25. or 50, resulting in a nominal sampling rate of 5000, 2500, 1000, 500, 250, 200, or 100Hz respectively.

 To prevent [anti aliasing](https://en.wikipedia.org/wiki/Aliasing) it is necessary to low-pass filter the incoming data prior to downsampling.
 This is done by way of 2nd order [Butterworth filters](https://en.wikipedia.org/wiki/Butterworth_filter), which are IIR filters that are maximally flat in the passband---thus ensuring minimal signal distortion from the downsampling process.
 This is also consistent with BrainVision Recorder.